English as a Second Language ESL

 Course Descriptions - General ESL

-Do you want to strengthen your communication skills by improving your understanding of the fundamental structure of the English language?
-In this multi-skills course, you will explore English grammar through short readings, practice exercises, speaking and listening games and activities, and writing opportunities.
-If you are a beginning to high-beginning English language learner, and you want to develop your ability to communicate in English, this course is for you.
+Do you want to strengthen your everyday communication skills by improving your understanding and ability to use a set of fundamental English language grammar structures?
+In this course, you will develop multiple communication skills as you explore the grammar through short readings, practice and development possibilities, speaking and listening activities, and writing opportunities.
+If you have been learning English for at least a year and want to develop your ability to communicate in English for general purposes, this course is for you.

 The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-065G content, language skills, and communication abilities is PERSIST.

-Successfully complete ESLN-065G and ESLN-075G, and then apply for the Foundational Grammar for General Communication Certificate of Competency (ESLN - Non-Credit).
-Successfully complete ESL-065G and ESL-075G, and then apply for the Foundational Grammar for General Communication College Skills Certificate (ESL - Credit).
+Successfully complete ESLN-065G and ESLN-075G, and then apply for the Noncredit Foundational Grammar for General Communication Certificate of Competency

-Do you want to continue to strengthen your communication skills by improving your understanding of the fundamental structure of the English language?
-In this multi-skills course, you will explore English grammar through short readings, practice exercises, speaking and listening games and activities, and writing opportunities.
-If you are a high-beginning to low-intermediate English language learner, and you want to improve your ability to communicate in English, this course is for you.
+Do you want to continue to develop your communication skills by improving your understanding and ability to use another set of fundamental English language grammar structures?
+In this course that supports and builds on what is taught in 065G, you will strengthen various skills as you explore the grammar in readings, practice and development possibilities, speaking and listening activities, and writing opportunities.
+If you are ready to move on toward a high-beginning to low-intermediate level of English language learning, this course is for you.

-The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-075G content, language skills, and communication abilities is RISK RESPONSIBLY.
+The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-075G content, language skills, and communication abilities is REFLECT.

-Successfully complete ESLN-075G and ESLN-065G, and then apply for the Foundational Grammar for General Communication Certificate of Competency (ESLN - Non-Credit).
-Successfully complete ESL-075G and ESL-065G, and then apply for the Foundational Grammar for General Communication College Skills Certificate (ESL - Credit).
+Successfully complete ESLN-075G and ESLN-065G, and then apply for the Noncredit Foundational Grammar for General Communication Certificate of Competency.

 Would you like to practice and improve your English conversation skills?
 Do you also want to learn how to pronounce the sounds and patterns that make up the English language?
 Take this class and begin learning and practicing a set of essential pronunciation features and conversation skills to help you communicate in English for everyday purposes.
-This course uses language at a beginning to high-beginning level of English.
-Non- native English speakers at all levels can also benefit from this course.
+This course uses language at a beginning to high-beginning level of English, yet non-native English speakers at all levels can also benefit from this course.

 The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-065PC content, language skills, and communication abilities is PAY ATTENTION.

-Successfully complete ESLN-065PC and ESLN-075PC, and then apply for the Essential Pronunciation and Conversation Certificate of Competency (ESLN - Non-Credit).
-Successfully complete ESL-065PC and ESL-075PC, and then apply for the Essential Pronunciation and Conversation College Skills Certificate (ESL - Credit).
+Successfully complete ESLN-065PC and ESLN-075PC, and then apply for the Noncredit Essential Pronunciation and Conversation Certificate of Competency .

 Would you like to continue practicing and improving your English conversation skills?
 Do you also want to learn more about how to pronounce additional sounds and patterns that make up the English language?
-Take this class and continue learning and practicing a second set of essential pronunciation features and conversation skills to help you communicate in English for social, school, and work purposes.
-This course uses language at a high- beginning to low-intermediate level of English.
-Non-native English speakers at all levels can also benefit from this course.
+Then, take this class, which supports and builds on what is taught in 065PC, and continue learning and practicing a second set of essential pronunciation features and conversation skills to help you communicate in English for social, school, and work purposes.
+This course works toward developing a high-beginning to low-intermediate level of English.
+Non-native English speakers at higher levels can also benefit from this course.

-The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-075PC content, language skills, and communication abilities is EMPATHIZE.
+The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-075PC content, language skills, and communication abilities is THINK FIRST.

-Successfully complete ESLN-075PC and ESLN-065PC, and then apply for the Essential Pronunciation and Conversation Certificate of Competency (ESLN - Non-Credit).
-Successfully complete ESL-075PC and ESL-065PC, and then apply for the Essential Pronunciation and Conversation College Skills Certificate (ESL - Credit).
+Successfully complete ESLN-075PC and ESLN-065PC, and then apply for the Noncredit Essential Pronunciation and Conversation Certificate of Competency.

 Take this course, and you will increase the English words you know and can use for everyday purposes through short readings, conversations, language games and activities, dictionary use, and audio, video, and computer support.
-You will also begin to develop useful reading skills and to learn important strategies that will help you understand different social and global topics, events, and ideas.
+You will also begin developing useful reading skills and learning important strategies that will help you understand different social and global topics, events, and ideas.
 This course is for beginning to high-beginning English language learning students.

 The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-065VR content, language skills, and communication abilities is ASK QUESTIONS.

-Successfully complete it and ESLN-075VR, and then apply for the Basic Vocabulary and Reading Certificate of Competency (ESLN - Non-Credit).
-Successfully complete it and ESL-075VR, and then apply for the Basic Vocabulary and Reading College Skills Certificate (ESL - Credit).
+Successfully complete it and ESLN-075VR, and then apply for the Noncredit Basic Vocabulary and Reading Certificate of Competency

-Take this course, and you will continue to expand the English words you know and can use in social, service, college, and work situations through interesting readings, conversations, language games and activities, dictionary use, and audio, video, and computer support.
+Take this course along with or after 065VR, and you will continue to expand the English words you know and can use in social, service, college, and work situations through interesting readings, conversations, activities, dictionary use, and audio, video, and computer support.
 Additionally, you will enhance your ability to use key reading skills and strategies that will support your exploration and understanding of different social and global topics, events, and ideas.
-This is a high-beginning to low-intermediate level course for multilingual English language learners.
+This course supports high-beginning to low-intermediate English language learning.

 The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-075VR content, language skills, and communication abilities is LOOK AT THINGS ANOTHER WAY.

 Take this course, and you will learn and build essential skills needed to communicate clearly when writing in English.
-Your ability to write will improve week by week as you study and become comfortable using standard English sentence structures and parts of speech, correct punctuation and spelling rules, and helpful editing strategies.
-You will also be introduced to basic vocabulary that will help you successfully complete everyday writing tasks and express your ideas, feelings, plans, and goals in writing.
-This course is for beginning to high-beginning English language learning students.
+Your ability to write will improve week by week as you study and become comfortable using standard English sentence structures and parts of speech, correct punctuation and capitalization, and helpful editing strategies.
+You will also be exposed to basic vocabulary that will help you successfully complete everyday writing tasks at the sentence level.
+This course helps students progress to a beginning to high-beginning level of English language learning.

 The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-065W content, language skills, and communication abilities is COLLABORATE.

-Successfully complete it and ESLN-075W, and then apply for the Fundamental Writing Skills Certificate of Competency (ESLN - Non-Credit).
-Successfully complete it and ESL-075W, and then apply for the Fundamental Writing College Skills Certificate (ESL - Credit).
+Successfully complete ESLN-065W and ESLN-075W, and then apply for the Noncredit Fundamental Writing Skills Certificate of Competency

-Take this course, and you will increase your ability and confidence to use the skills needed to communicate clearly when writing in English for everyday purposes.
-Your writing will develop as you practice key grammar for writing quality sentences and learn about the basics of paragraph writing.
-You will also explore a variety of ways to learn new words and build your vocabulary.
-This course is for high-beginning to low-intermediate English language learning students.
+Take this course along with or after 065W, and you will increase your ability and confidence to communicate clearly when writing in English for everyday purposes.
+Your writing will develop as you practice key grammatical and structural elements for writing quality sentences and as you learn about the basics of paragraph writing.
+You will also be able to learn new words through paragraph review and analysis opportunities.
+This course supports high-beginning to low-intermediate English language learning.

 The Habit of Mind you will have the chance to focus on and develop as you work to learn, practice, and acquire ESL/ESLN-075W content, language skills, and communication abilities is COMMUNICATE CLEARLY.

-Successfully complete it and ESLN-065W, and then apply for the Fundamental Writing Skills Certificate of Competency (ESLN - Non-Credit).
-Successfully complete it and ESL-065W, and then apply for the Fundamental Writing College Skills Certificate (ESL - Credit).
+Successfully complete ESLN-075W and ESLN-065W, and then apply for the Noncredit Fundamental Writing Skills Certificate of Competency.

 To learn more about each course, access the approved course outline of record.